Second-Last/generational-reference-forge/README.md

 ## Signatures and Predicates

 ### Signatures:
-- `Bool`: Simple boolean type with `True` and `False` values
+- `Bool`: Simple boolean type with `True` and `False` values.
+- `Owner`: Represents an owner to a memory allocation.
-- `Allocation`: Represents a memory allocation
+- `Allocation`: Represents a memory allocation.
-- `GenerationalReference`: A reference with a pointer to an allocation and a remembered generation
+- `GenerationalReference`: A reference with a pointer to an allocation and a remembered generation.
-- `State`: Represents system state with sets of allocations and references, plus mappings for generations and usage status
+- `State`: Represents system state with sets of allocations and references, plus mappings for generations and usage status.

 ### Key Predicates:
-- `wellformed`: Ensures the model's basic structural integrity (e.g. references point to valid allocations)
+- `wellformed`: Ensures the model's basic structural integrity (e.g. references point to valid allocations).
 - `init`: Sets up a valid initial state.
 The main goal is to enforce the remembered generation of references to be lower than or equal to the current generation of allocations. `init` is effectively the "base case" for this